 Looking to buy property in Portugal?
 Check out our ultimate buying guide.

-Finding a buyer’s agent or a real estate agent in Portugal is crucial for a successful property purchase, especially for international buyers.
+Finding a buyer’s agent or a real estate agent in Portugal is crucial for a successful property purchase, especially for foreign buyers.
 The process involves verifying credentials, understanding their role, and considering the specific services you need.

 Verify their legitimacy

 The most important step is to ensure you are working with a licensed and legal agent.
-In Portugal, all legitimate real estate agencies must be registered with the IMPIC (Instituto dos Mercados Públicos, do Imobiliário e da Construção).
+In Portugal, all legitimate real estate agencies must be registered with the IMPIC (Instituto dos Mercados Públicos, do Imobiliário e da Construção) and have a unique AMI number (Agência de Mediação Imobiliária).
+You can verify this number on the IMPIC website to confirm the agent’s credentials and civil liability insurance.

 Understand their role

-Buyer’s agents, like Goldcrest, offer exclusive services for buyers.
-Our job is to protect your interests based on the property you buy in Portugal.
-Our team negotiates the best possible price and terms and guides you through the purchasing process across Portugal real estate.
+As the first buyer’s agent in Portugal, our job is to protect your interests based on the property you buy in Portugal.
+Our team negotiates the best possible price and terms, guides you through the purchasing process, and ensures you navigate the Portugal real estate market with confidence.

 Identify your needs and search strategy

 When looking for an agent, think about what you really need.
 The right fit depends entirely on your situation and what you hope to achieve.
-If you don’t speak Portuguese, you can find an agent who is fluent in your language.

-Whether you’re dreaming of a luxury real estate, rural land, or homes for sale in Portugal, look for an agent who specializes in that specific type of property.
+- Property type: Whether you’re dreaming of a luxury real estate, rural land, or homes for sale in Portugal, look for an agent who specializes in that specific type of property.
 Real estate advisors can guide you with different processes, like relocation, renting, and selling property.

-Criteria | Evaluation |
+| |

 Experience with International Buyers | Can they provide project data proving experience? |

-Property Market Insight | Do they have an exceptional understanding of the Portuguese real estate market to provide expert investment advice and services? |
+| Do they have an exceptional understanding of the Portuguese real estate market to provide expert investment advice and services? |

 Focus on Real Estate in Portugal | Is their service focused on real estate in Portugal? |